BestQuark/MathThesis/README.md

 # MathThesis
-This repository contains the code used for my undergraduate mathematics thesis in DQN
+This repository contains the code used for my undergraduate mathematics thesis in DQN (in progress)